google-research-datasets/2.5vrd/README.md

 # 2.5D Visual Relationship Detection (2.5VRD)

 2.5VRD studies the depth and occlusion relationships between two arbitrary objects.
 When the two objects are from different images, the depth relationships still apply.

-Please download the data from [github.com/google-research-datasets/2.5vrd/](https://github.com/google-research-datasets/2.5vrd).
 For more details of the dataset, please read [this paper](https://arxiv.org/abs/2104.12727).

 ## Data Description